altocodenl/TODIS/readme.md

 state as data inside the surface

-auth as extra info. zero trust as checking the auth credentials with someone you trust. yet, how do you know that someone you trust is there? if https, it's not zero trust. it'd have to be through a key exchange, but what about getting the keys in the first place? you need to trust. if you're in the same place and then you separate, then you had a trust network that then got partitioned.

 the code is a negative impression of the data flows

 consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps.